-Leading a Health Revolution: Executive Profile Teresa Fortunato O’Mara, Vice President of Team Care
+Leading a Health Revolution: Executive Profile Teresa Fortunato O’Mara, VP of Team Care

 As we approach a major milestone, our company’s 30th Anniversary, we wanted to celebrate the people that have led us to where we are today.
 By sharing their stories, their inspirations and lessons learned, we hope to inspire others to pursue their goals and aspirations, so together we can lead a health revolution that moves the world!